arjunkhode/JavaScript-interview-preparation/README.md

   b would be accessible and defined outside the function, but a would not be defined in the global scope because it has a var prefix in the declaration

   If the statement had const instead of var, neither of the variables would print outside the block's scope

+* Use strict
+- Does not allow variables to default to global
+- Does not allow this to default to global
+- Yells at duplicate variable names
+- Silently failing errors are exposed

 * Coercion